RainyDayMedia/incenta-.NET-Docs/Shipping/Shipping.md

 ![TrakingInfoModal](./bulk/fileProcesed.png)

 ### Notes:
-    - E-mail fields are optional, empty e-mail in a field means not email is sended.
+    - E-mail fields are optional – if you leave the e-mail fiedl empty NO email is sent.